BlueMango10/bfup-scrabble-project/NOTES.md

 ### Basic requirements for us to be satisfied:
 - Identify a valid move with a piece on the board as the first letter.
-- Changing all pieces in hand if no moves can be identified.
+- Change all pieces in hand if no moves can be identified.
 - Play the first move identified.

 ### May do but probably not: